 Dr. Tower’s hip during surgery to revise his MoM hip revealed metal sludge surrounding the joint and liquefaction of the hip capsule (containing critical ligaments that keep the hip in place)

-While metal-on-metal implants are no longer used in the US for total hip replacements we can only think of the 10 million who had already received chrome-cobalt implants, the millions more that have suffered at the cause of faulty, untested devices which cunningly made it to market by the 510(k) rule and the people the rule continues to harm.
+While metal-on-metal implants are no longer used in the US for total hip replacements we can only think of the 10 million who had already received chrome-cobalt implants, the millions more that have suffered at the cause of faulty, untested devices which cunningly made it to market by the 510(k) rule, continuing to harm people.

 Center for Devices and Radiological Health.
 “510(k) Clearances.”
 U.S. Food and Drug Administration, FDA, www.fda.gov/medical-devices/device-approvals-denials-and-clearances/510k-clearances.